 Only crew members on a registered team roster will be allowed to paddle with that team.

 No paddler may paddle with more than one team in the same division.

-Corporate Division -No paddler in the Mixed, Open, Women or Collegiate division may paddle in the Corporate Division unless they are an employee or family member of an employee for that team’s Sponsoring Entity without approval from the Chief Race Official.
+Corporate Division -No paddler in the Mixed, Open, Women or Collegiate or Junior division may paddle in the Corporate Division unless they are an employee or family member of an employee for that team’s Sponsoring Entity without approval from the Chief Race Official.